putzhub/jseverywhere/README.md

 <img src="cover.png" width="200" align="right" />

+# Demo deployment

+This repo is not the official repo of jseverywhere!!
+It is my own process of following the book, but I've left the information about it in case you'd like to read more.

+Overall highly recommend.
+Be sure to read carefully lol, I've had some hang ups here and there, but overall informative and easy to follow.

 # JavaScript Everywhere API

 This repository contains code examples for the API chapters of [_JavaScript Everywhere_](https://www.jseverywhere.io/) by Adam D. Scott, published by O'Reilly Media